linl33/bohemia/guides/guide_openhds_setup.md

 - Replace the `database.url` line with `database.url = jdbc:mysql://localhost:3306/mirthdb`
 - Set values for `database.username` and `database.password` to `data` and `data`
 - Restart the mirth service: `sudo service mcservice restart`
-- Go to https://papu.us:8443 (note the https).
+- Go to https://bohemia.team:8443 (note the https).
 You may have to approve a browser warning.
 Log in with admin/admin credentials.
 Then log out.
 - After log-out, click "Download the Administrator Launcher" in the bottom left
-- A file will be downloaded to your local machine
+- A file will be downloaded to your local machine.
+Place it in `~/Documents/mirth`
 - Make that file executable: `chmod +x mirth-administrator-launcher-1.1.0-unix.sh`
 - Execute the file: `sudo ./mirth-administrator-launcher-1.1.0-unix.sh`
 - Agree to the items in the applet that comes up
 - Select "Run Mirth Connect Administrator Launcher" at the end of the license process
 - In the Mirth Connect Administrator Launcher, set the address of the machine
-- Set the Address to https://papu.us:8443/
+- Set the Address to https://bohemia.team:8443/
 ![](img/mirth3.png)
 - Click launch
 - When prompted by the applet, log in with the above url, and admin/admin as the credentials